 Gardening skills include the following tasks:

-Of course, there are many other tasks to gardening but the list above is the main tasks.
+Of course, there are many other tasks to gardening but the list above are the main tasks.
 Learn all you can about each one and you will surely have a more prosperous garden.

 - Seed Planting: